 The agreement should include a severability clause stating that if one provision of the contract is deemed invalid, the balance of the prenup remains in effect.
 Finally, the prenup should include a declaration that both parties have carefully reviewed the agreement, believe it to be fair and equitable and have signed it freely and voluntarily.

 Rather than avoiding discussion of a prenuptial agreement for fear of causing tension, the conversation should be approached as a positive step.
 This requires future spouses to discuss their financial status in detail, something a couple about to be married should be doing in any event.
 Even if a prenup is never drafted, it is always wise to know what financial obligations and assets each party brings to the marriage, a union which is often as much financial as emotional.
 Parties should not attempt to draft and sign a prenup on their own.
 It is important to have skilled prenuptial lawyer.
-If contemplating marriage and you have questions about what is a prenup and if it is right for you, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial in office consultation.
+If contemplating marriage and you have questions about what is a prenup and if it is right for you, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.